A member of the Prince Philip cargo cult on the island of Tanna. Photo via

 Remember Tanna, the South Pacific island home to a cargo cult whose members believe that Prince Philip is a living god?
 I'm sure you do, because it's not an easy thing to forget.
 But it's most likely been filed away somewhere with all the other internet oddities you come across every day, next to r/DragonsFuckingCars and those photos from Russian dating websites—which kind of makes sense, considering it's a tiny piece of land somewhere near Fiji full of people praying to the Queen's husband in the hope he'll return to them in spirit form.

-But to Matt Baylis, a writer from Southport, it made a slightly deeper impression.
-Matt grew up with a poster of the Duke of Edinburgh on his wall, admiring the Prince's pragmatic approach to life and presumably choosing to ignore all of that mildly racist stuff he's said about Chinese and Aborigine people.
-So after learning that there were others who shared a vaguely similar attitude towards Phil the Greek, it made perfect sense to fly to Tanna and experience the cult for himself.
+But to Matt Baylis, a writer from Southport, England, it made a slightly deeper impression.
+Matt grew up with a poster of the Duke of Edinburgh on his wall; he admired the Prince's pragmatic approach to life and presumably choosing to ignore all of that mildly racist stuff he's said about Chinese and Aborigine people.
+So after learning that there were others who shared a vaguely similar attitude towards Phil the Greek, it was a simple next step to fly to Tanna and experience the cult for himself.

-VICE: Hey Matt.
-How did you end up on Tanna?
+VICE: How did you end up on Tanna?